Aizen741/Kilometer_conversion/README.md

 # I have created a kilometer conversion .
-# It will ask for an input as kilometer and convert the distance
+# It will ask for an input in  kilometer and convert the distance
 	#Meter
 	#Centimeter
 	#Decimeter